MannLabs/py-lmd/README.md

 Documentation
 =============
-The current documentation can be found under https://mannlabs.github.io/py-lmd/html/index.html.
+The current documentation can be found [here](https://mannlabs.github.io/py-lmd/index.html).

 Citing our Work
 =================